-The establishment of the Nomination and Remuneration Committee was confirmed by a written approval of the Directors of the Company on 10 December 2012 by which the aforementioned Committee was attributed the duties required by the Corporate Governance Code of Borsa Italiana, as amended.
+The establishment of the Nomination and Remuneration Committee was confirmed by a written approval of the Directors of the Company on 10 December 2012 by which the aforementioned Committee was attributed the duties required by the Corporate Governance Code of Borsa Italiana, as amended2.

 The Nomination and Remuneration Committee is composed of non-executive members of the Board of Directors, all of them Independent Directors with adequate experience in accounting and finance, as evaluated by the Board of Directors.
-In compliance with the recommendation contained in Article 5 of the Corporate Governance Code, the Chairman of the Committee is an Independent Director.
+In compliance with the recommendation contained in Article 5 of the Corporate Governance Code, the Chairman of the Committee is an Independent Director, and in particular holds the office of Lead Independent Director.

-In 2023 the Nomination and Remuneration Committee is composed of the following non-executive board members:
+In 2024 the Nomination and Remuneration Committee is composed of the following non-executive board members:

 President Independent Director Tom Loesch Members Independent Director Monique I.A.
-Maller Wellibels Independent Director Marcel C. Saucy
+Maller Wellibers Independent Director Marcel C. Saucy